ticket721/env/docs/psp/psp.md

 - When modification are required, it is now trivial to show previous and future version, and creates less ambiguous results.

+We also include an `UX View` for every `UI View`, that describes the nature of the elements present in the design, and captures key events and when they are triggered.
+This is very useful to keep consistent interfaces between mobile and desktop applications.
+Always associated with a Component Table that defines all the types of components that can be found on the `UX Views`.

 ##### Example of UI View

 <div style="text-align:center;">
     <img src="resources/psp-ui-view-example.png" style="width: 80%;max-width: 1000px;"/>
 </div>

-#### UX View 👨‍💻

-We also include an `UX View` for every `UI View`, that describes the nature of the elements present in the design, and captures key events and when they are triggered.
-This is very useful to keep consistent interfaces between mobile and desktop applications.
-Always associated with a Component Table that defines all the types of components that can be found on the `UX Views`.

 ##### Example of Component Table